-Status: The Village plans to launch a section on the Village website entitled "Stormwater Information".
-This section will contain background information regarding the NPDES Phase II Stormwater Program (MS4s) as well as a link to the EPA MS4 website: [www.epa.gov/npdes/stormwater](http://www.epa.gov/npdes/stormwater).
+Status: The Village launched a new website in late 2017 and is in the process of transferring its old "Stormwater Information" page to the new website.
+This section contains background information regarding the NPDES Phase II Stormwater Program (MS4s) as well as a link to the EPA MS4 website:

+www.epa.gov/npdes/stormwater.
 This link also provides background information regarding Green Infrastructure strategies.
 Further information has been included regarding Combined Sewer Overflows and a link to the MWRD CSO website.
 It is planned to expand the "Stormwater Information" section in the upcoming period by including the NOI and Annual Reports.

 Furthermore, the Village website continued to include information regarding street sweeping, yard waste disposal, and garbage pick-up as it has done in years past.
-The website is maintained by the Village Manager's office.
+The website is maintained by the Communications Director.
 The intention is to reach out to all residents of all ages.